ReneNulschDE/ha-smart-eq-connect/README.md

 ![HassFest tests](https://github.com/renenulschde/ha-smart-eq-connect/workflows/Validate%20with%20hassfest/badge.svg)

-> :warning: **The vendor activated a captcha protection.*** This component does not work anymore without some additional [steps](https://community.home-assistant.io/t/smart-eq-connect/356866/12).
+> :warning: **The vendor activated a captcha protection.*** This component does not work anymore without some additional steps.
+Read the configuration area carefully and check [the forum](https://community.home-assistant.io/t/smart-eq-connect/356866/12) for additional context.

 Smart EQ Connect platform as a Custom Component for Home Assistant.